 The area of sensor and information fusion is headed by Prof. Fredrik Gustafsson LiU (sensor fusion) and Dr. David Lindgren FOI (sensor fusion).

-In the area of sensor and information fusion, Security Link is funding two fellows.
-Gustaf Hendeby is adjunct researcher at LiU and is supervising four students with theoretical subjects relevant for security applications.
+In the area of sensor and information fusion, Security Link is funding Gustaf Hendeby, who has a position as Associate Professor at LiU.
+He is supervising a handful of students with theoretical subjects relevant for security applications.
 Gustaf is also coordinating many of the projects in Wildlife Security.
-Johan Bergenäs is managing the implementation phase of the results from Wildlife Security to the pilot project in Ngulia.
-His background with a MSc degree in security politics and journalism from Georgetown University suits Security Link’s efforts in internationalization and new innovation concepts.

 Decision support and coordination for emergency and crisis response